The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Introduction

 In many classes of groups, explicit solutions to this problem have been found.
 For instance, the problem is solved for free groups simply by considering the corresponding cyclically reduced words, and in general for hyperbolic groups and many groups with hyperbolic geometry.
 In 2006, Bogopolski, Martino, Maslakova, and Ventura solved the problem for free-by-cyclic groups (see \cite{bmmv}).

 While the problem is particularly interesting for automorphism groups, it is remarkable that it is not solved for groups of outer automorphisms of free groups.
 However some progress has been made toward a full solution.
 The first observation to make surrounding this particular instance of the conjugacy problem is a strong link with the isomorphism problem among mapping tori.
 Indeed, the mapping torus constructed from an automorphism is isomorphic to another by a fibre- and orientation-preserving isomorphism if and only if the outer automorphisms are conjugate.
-In \cite{sela}, the problem was solved for irreducible automorphisms, and in \cite{dahm} for atoroidal automorphisms.
+The problem has been solved for finite order outer automorphisms, in \cite{Khram95}.
+In \cite{sela} and in \cite{los}, the problem was solved for irreducible automorphisms.
+It has also been solved for Dehn twists in \cite{Dehntwists}, for automorphisms of linear growth in \cite{klv}, and in \cite{dahm} it was solved for atoroidal automorphisms.
 In \cite{reduc_conj_pb}, Dahmani and Touikan give a reduction of this problem to a number of sub-problems concerning mapping tori.
 The conjugacy problem in $\out(F_m)$ is therefore reduced to the study of groups of the form $F_m \rtimes_{\varphi} \gen{t}$, and their subgroups, for so-called polynomially growing automorphisms $\varphi$.
 In \cite{unip_lin_susp}, Dahmani and Touikan apply this reduction to solve the problem for outer automorphisms whose polynomial restrictions are unipotent and linearly growing.
 In \cite{fh}, Feighn and Handel solve it for unipotent polynomially growing (UPG) automorphisms, using a completely independent strategy.
 Furthermore, in \cite{dfmt}, the authors solve the conjugacy problem for all automorphisms in $\out(F_3)$.